 The Charter School Best Practices Project includes more than

-700 online resources [Note: The preceding link is no longer active.]
+700 online resources [Note: The preceding text link is no longer active]

 linking users to best practices and profiles of successful charter schools.
 The information is collected from the National Charter Schools Resource Center, which serves as a clearinghouse of high-quality resources on charter schools nationwide.

 As part of this Best Practices Project, the California Department of Education is also offering eight free training sessions throughout California, where educators can learn strategies for connecting to partners across the state to find the information and resources they need.
 Attendees must pre-register for each of the events through the links provided below.

 - November 5, 2013: San Diego County Office of Education, Joe Rindone Regional Technology Center: Learning Labs 2-3, 6401 Linda Vista Rd., San Diego, CA 92111-7399.

 - November 6, 2013: Los Angeles County Office of Education, LACOE Education Center, 9300 Imperial Hwy., Downey, CA 90242.

 - November 7, 2013: Riverside County Office of Education, 3939 Thirteenth St., Riverside, CA 92501.